Nicklas Lidström: NHL career (1991–2012)

 As the Red Wings opened the 2008–09 pre-season against the Montreal Canadiens, Lidström suffered a broken nose as a shot from Canadiens forward Chris Higgins ricocheted and hit him in the face.
 From then on, he began wearing a visor.
 He returned in time for the regular season and was selected to the 2009 NHL All-Star Game in Montreal.
 However, in the midst of dealing with tendinitis that had been bothering him all season, Lidström chose to sit out All-Star weekend, along with teammate Pavel Datsyuk.
 Consequently, Lidström and Datsyuk were both suspended one game by the NHL due to League policy for missing the All-Star Game without significant injury.
+On 22 May, in Game 3 of the third round of the 2009 playoffs against the Chicago Blackhawks, Lidström suffered a testicle injury as a result of getting speared in the groin area by Blackhawks' winger Patrick Sharp, requiring surgery to remove the damaged testicle.
+He would miss the last two games of the series, which the Red Wings would win in five games for a second consecutive appearance, as the defending champions, in the Stanley Cup Final, which was a rematch of the previous year's final against the Penguins.
+Lidström was able to return in time for the series which was his second consecutive and second consecutive overall, and sixth appearance altogether, in a Cup Final.
+However, unlike the previous year, the Red Wings would lose the series in seven games, despite having a 3–2 series lead, which meant two chances to win, the first in Pittsburgh again like in the previous year's Game 6, and Game 7 in Detroit, which prevented him from a second consecutive Stanley Cup for the second time in his career and fifth Stanley Cup altogether.
+Lidström was unable to tie Game 7 and sent it into overtime despite having the puck with an open net with seconds left after Penguins goaltender Marc-Andre Fleury leapt just in time to block the shot.